top of page

 Although both diatomaceous earth and boric acid effectively kill insects, they work in different ways:

 1. Diatomaceous Earth: Works through physical desiccation.
-When insects come into contact with DE, the sharp silica particles damage their exoskeletons, causing moisture loss and eventually leading to dehydration and death.
+When insects come into contact with DE, the sharp edges of silica particles damage their exoskeletons, causing moisture loss and eventually leading to dehydration and death.
 DE works on contact, but its effectiveness diminishes if it becomes wet.

 2. Boric Acid: Primarily acts as a toxin.
 Insects that ingest boric acid will experience digestive system failure.
 It also has abrasive properties that can break down an insect’s exoskeleton upon contact, but ingestion is usually the main mechanism for effectiveness.
 Boric acid remains effective even after exposure to moisture but should be kept out of reach of pets and children.